 - Sesame seeds for garnish

-- In a small saucepan over medium heat, mix sesame oil, soy sauce, water, sugar, ginger, garlic, and red pepper flakes.
-Let simmer for 7-10 minutes, until it reduces just a little.
+In a small saucepan over medium heat, mix sesame oil, soy sauce, water, sugar, ginger, garlic, and red pepper flakes.
+Let simmer for 7-10 minutes, until it is 1/4 reduced.
 Take off heat and set aside.

-- In a medium sized bowl, cover the beef slices in salt, pepper and cornstarch.
+In a medium sized bowl, toss the beef slices in salt, pepper and cornstarch.

-- In a large skillet, heat vegetable oil over medium-high heat and place steak pieces in one layer in batches.
-Cook for 2 minutes on one side then another minute on the other, the beef should have a crispy crust on each piece.
+In a large skillet or saute pan, heat vegetable oil over medium-high heat and place steak pieces in one layer in batches.
+Cook for 2 minutes on one side then another minute on the other, the beef should have a brown crispy crust on each piece.
 Scoop each batch up onto a plate lined with paper towels to absorb excess oil.

-- After each batch is through, discard the excess oil from the pan.
-Add soy sauce mixture and beef into the pan and let the sauce reduce for 2-3 minutes (or more, you want it to thicken and reduce as a glaze but don't let it completely evaporate and burn) over medium/medium low heat.
+After each batch is done, discard the excess oil from the pan.
+Add soy sauce mixture and beef into the pan and let the sauce reduce for 2-5 minutes (or more, you want it to thicken and reduce as a glaze but don't let it completely evaporate and burn) over medium/medium low heat.

 - Toss in sesame seeds and green onion slices then serve immediately with white rice.